MicrosoftDocs/dynamics-365-unified-operations-public/articles/retail/localizations/emea-fra-cash-registers.md

 For more information about how to work with receipt formats, see [Set up and design receipt formats](../receipt-templates-printing.md).

-### Configure the digital signature parameters for Retail headquarters
+### Configure the digital signature parameters for Headquarters

 To digitally sign Period grand total journals and archives, you must set up digital signature parameters.
 The signing is done by using a digital certificate that is stored in Microsoft Azure Key Vault storage.
 The following steps must be completed before you can use a certificate that is stored in Key Vault storage:

 - The Key Vault storage must be created.
-We recommend that you deploy the storage in the same geographical region as the Retail Server.
+We recommend that you deploy the storage in the same geographical region as the Commerce Scale Unit.
 - The certificate must be uploaded to the Key Vault storage.
 - The Application Object Server (AOS) application must be authorized to read secrets from the Key Vault storage.